… to learn the photographic vocabulary "Glossary of Photography"

 - Background – everything located behind your subject

-- Batch processing – a function used by image processing software to apply the same effect to a selection of photos
+- Batch processing – a function used by image processing software in order to apply the same effect to a selection of photos

-- Bellows – used in macro photography, it is placed between the case and the lens and allows large magnifications.
-[Click here to read the full article about how to make macro photos.]
+- Bellows – used in macro photography, it is basically placed between the case and the lens and allows large magnifications.
+[Click here in order to read the full article about how to make macro photos.]

 - BMP – abbreviation for bitmap – an uncompressed image format that is less and less used because it generates very large files